brunodpoliveira/Fallout1DemoAI/README.md

 tab.
 Click Update now.

 ## TODO
-- add all context (incl lvl story) and npc bio data in Json instead of hardcoded in the code;
-- make deeper bios
-- Improve the prompts to avoid "disregard instructions" hack, hallucinations, etc. add some example dialogue in the json to check if the NPC's will get the personality traits
 - Add an Action Model: if the NPC says "we'll meet at the town square" the Action Model will set the NPC to move to the town square, and engage the pathfinding to make them move.
 If they say "I'll give you my pistol" the game will add a gun to the player's inventory (done; needs testing)
 - Ensure that the NPCs have a plan soon after game start, preferably a hard-coded one to save up on tokens;
-  as it is, they only "come alive" after the player talks to them (allow them to interact w each other and do plans a la AI Town, having separate daily routines or conversations among themselves; zero-player games should be possible after this feature is put in place)
+  as it is, they only "come alive" after the player talks to them (allow them to interact w each other and do planning a la AI Town, having separate daily routines or conversations among themselves; zero-player games should be possible after this feature is put in place)
+- add all context (incl lvl story) and npc bio data in Json instead of hardcoded in the code;
+- Improve the prompts to avoid "disregard instructions" hack, hallucinations, etc. add some example dialogue in the json to check if the NPC's will get the personality traits.
+Make deeper bios if not
 - Add the Save/Load game logic
 - Add interrogation to the game, using the NPCs in the saved game; the option for interrogate should be in the load game screen; either load normally or load in interrogation room